Vegan Japanese

 • Add garlic and onion first, fry until fragrant.
 Then add cabbage, carrot, and red pepper.
 Stir-fry until glossy and just tender with a bit of crunch.

 • Drop udon into the boiling water.
 Cook 2 minutes less than packet instructions if dried; if fresh, just until they separate.
-Drain thoroughly.
+Drain and shake.

 • Divide between bowls.
 Garnish with sliced spring onion and pickled ginger.
 Enjoy hot - slurping encouraged!